raynlamlaika/machine-learning-library/README.md

-Here’s the updated README.md file with more readable sections and included AI functions, CNN, and NLP components for your GitHub repository:
+AI Math, Machine Learning, CNN, and NLP Library in C Here’s the updated README.md file with more readable sections and included AI functions, CNN, and NLP components for your GitHub repository:

 AI Math, Machine Learning, CNN, and NLP Library in C